NHOrus/srwq-compilation/episode-10.md

 "AWWOOOOWOOOOHHHH" The two Gespensts are struck by a dozen plasma bolts each in less than five seconds, as the Howling Launcher rapidfires at a rate that would melt any earth-made energy weapon.
 The two monstosities tumble through the air, and are finished with a point-blank shot each.

 "Sonic Acceleration!"
-The four Gespensts are knocked assunder as the Seigarlion crashes through them.
+The four Gespensts are knocked asunder as the Seigarlion crashes through them.
 One is singled out and rammed again, riding the bow-wave field down half a mile before crunching into the side of a mountain as Leona pulls up.

 "Giga Burst!!"
 The two clawed Gespensts are blasted off the Ganduro, one arcing straight into the Grungust and being bisected by the Keitou Ragouken, the other being unceremoniously impaled on the Revolver Bunker.